Using DevOps hooks ¶

 .pre extension are run before the corresponding hook, and hooks with a

-80-post-start.sh.post will be run just after that hook completes.
+80-post-start.sh.post will be run immediately after that hook completes.